Lyznfin/Program-Simple-Sistem-Pakar/README.md

 you know, yada yada with how accurate is this question to a certain type of personality and how inaccurate it is.

 This program takes the question and the weight of each question from a separate .txt file (I have yet to know any other way, for now, so yeah).

-And after a lil bit of answering each question from each type of personality (I, E, etc), it will then compare types of the same dimension (E vs I, S vs N, etc), and decide the dominant dimension.
+After a little bit of answering each question from each type of personality (I, E, etc), it will then compare types of the same dimension (E vs I, S vs N, etc), and decide the dominant dimension.

 Then it will goes to quite an extreme if elif (hell) statement.